serokell/blog-posts/typescript-for-haskellers/article.md

 ```

 The next example will be more complex.
-We will try to create the type which produce type with getters for all string properties.
+We will try to create the type which produces a type with getters for all string properties.

-To implement it, lets firstly define a `Getter` helper type.
+To implement it, let's first define a `Getter` helper type.
 Capitalize is a built-in type, which may be applied to the string type.
-So, for `T` which extends string, we can produce getter specific name.
+So, for `T`, which extends string, we can produce getter specific name.

 ```typescript
 type Getter<T extends string> = `get${Capitalize<T>}`;
 ```

-And finally we can implement the `Getters` type.
+And finally, we can implement the `Getters` type.
 Type `Extract` extracts from a type all union members that are assignable to some type.
 So, here for each property name `K` in `T` that is assignable to `string`, we create a getter property name with type `() => T[K]`.